 Can I rotate staff who are furloughed?
 Can I put someone on furlough, bring them back when I need to, and then put them back on furlough, as demand requires?
 And practically how can we deal with this for those who want to rotate?

 You can rotate staff on furlough or flexible furlough.

-One option is to make it clear in the letter agreeing to being furloughed that there is an open ended right to rotate and to be able to take them off furlough and bring them back and put them back on, subject to them being furloughed for a minimum of a three week block (up to 1 July).
+One option is to make it clear in the letter agreeing to being furloughed that there is an open ended right to rotate and to be able to take them off furlough and bring them back and put them back on.

 So the employer reserves the ability to rotate by building into the agreement, but only exercises it if it is permissible.

 Rotation is quite key for employers who need to make a temporary reduction to their overheads but want to retain the skills base to call back when work picks up.
-Having furloughed staff return on a part-time basis from 1 July may reduce the need to rotate.
+Having furloughed staff return on a part-time basis may reduce the need to rotate.